slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 We can clearly see from this image that in case of a Reverse TCP shell, the client a.k.a. the victim/target machine beacons out to the server a.k.a. the attacker machine who is listening for connections at a specified port.
 Now after the server receives a connection, it can then send out commands to the client for it to execute on the victim machine.

-Since the direction of connection is reversed from a Bind TCP connection(first post remember?), it is also known as Reverse TCP.
+Since the direction of the connection is reversed from a Bind TCP connection(first post remember?), it is also known as Reverse TCP.

 So how is this useful?

 Well in certain restricted environments which is almost always the case you will not be able to use a Bind TCP shell to get access because the firewall is going to block the incoming connection request to the victim machine.
 But a Reverse TCP shell can be used in those scenarios because the firewall most likely will not block a machine of their own network from making a connection attempt to an outside machine!

-So all in all, Reverse TCP shells are very useful in penetration testing and this payload is what we use on almost every occassion with a few exceptions.
+So all in all, Reverse TCP shells are very useful in penetration testing and this payload is what we use on almost every occasion with a few exceptions.

 ## A C Prototype first
 If we are going to program in something as low-level as machine code it is only fair that we first create a prototype in a high-level language like C/C++ to conceptualize it and get a template for creating our assembly code right?